- Our Foundation

 Her work continued when she was a member of the Presidential Campaign Cabinet for the college's first capital campaign, Inspiring Horizons, and she served for more than a decade on the Oswego Alumni Association Scholarship Committee and the Oswego College Foundation Board.
 President Deborah F. Stanley presented her with a Presidential Medal at the 2007 Commencement Ceremony for her lifelong selfless support of SUNY Oswego.

-Read more about Richard S. Shineman from Oswego Alumni Magazine Spring 2010- Faculty Hall of Fame by clicking below.
+Read more about Richard S. Shineman from Oswego Alumni Magazine Spring 2010- Faculty Hall of Fame by clicking the article below.